jacobduncan00/covid-db/README.md

 ### About
 - A general synopsis of the project and the technology that goes into it as well as information about current COVID-19 news.

+### Update
+- Incremental search for an ID in the database, if ID found, render the form for the user to fill out with the updated information.

 # Admin Logins
 - Username: jduncan5
 - Password: password